Dollar falls against major currencies after Fed rate hike

 "Some of the comments in the statement were very clear that they’re not going to be raising on a regular basis," Leinwand said.

-The dollar was last down 0.8 percent against the Swiss franc at 0.98350 franc .
+The dollar was last down 0.8 percent against the Swiss franc at 0.98350 franc CHF=EBS.

 (Editing by Meredith Mazzilli and James Dalgleish)